 Before you make the move to Android, you will need to disable iMessage on your iPhone to continue to get text messages on your new Android phone.
-Leaving it enabled could result in some of your SMS and MMS to go to your iPhone.
-To turn OFF iMessage, open the Settings app on your iPhone, select ‘Messages’, and toggle OFF the ‘iMessage’ switch.
+Leaving it enabled could result in some of your SMS and MMS going to your iPhone.
+To turn OFF iMessage, open the Settings app on your iPhone, go to Messages, and toggle off the iMessage switch.
 You can also disable FaceTime in the Settings app as well in a similar way.

 In addition to this, deregister your phone number with iMessage by going to this Apple’s Deregister iMessage webpage, entering your phone number under the ‘No longer have your iPhone?’ section, and confirming the process by entering a 6-digit code that you receive on your SIM.
 After this, you can switch your physical SIM from your iPhone to your new Android.

 If you’re someone who was already using Gmail as your primary email address, then you won’t have a problem switching to Android as its default mail app is none other than Gmail.
 All you need to do is sign in to your Android device with the same Google account that you previously used and all your emails will load up in the Gmail app.